Ani-G96/Marketing_Analytics/README.md

 # Marketing_Analytics
-The package is created to implement Thompson Sampling algorithm.
+The package is created to implement CLV analysis.

 # Features
-Implement Thompson Sampling with Beta Distribution.

-Implement Thompson Sampling with Normal Distribution.

-Do both static and dynamic visualizations for the distributions' pdf functions.
+Make the data ready to use making it a categorical data.

+Find the best model based on the minimum AIC score out of 3 models: LogNormalAFTFitter, LogLogisticAFTFitter, CoxPHFitter.

+Calculate the CLV.

+Visualize the CLV.

+Hypothesis testing.

 # Usage

+data = prepare_data("Book1.xlsx")
+data.head()
+best_model(data)
+calculate_CLV(data)
+visualize_CLV(data, 'gender')
+hyp_test(data, "gender")